 And that means this…

 Generally, there are two steps to sewing with wovens:

 - Sewing your seams; and

-In this article, you’ll learn why you need to finish your seams and a few basic ways to get the job done!
+In this article, you’ll learn why you need to finish your edges/seams and seven ways to get the job done!

-Rule #1: You should finish your seams.
+Rule #1: You should finish your seam allowances (SAs) or edges.
 That’s what professionals do.

-Rule #2: You can use more than one seam finish in a garment.
+Rule #2: You can use more than one seam or edge finish in a garment.